-How long does a hip replacement last?
+How long does a hip prosthesis last?

 ENDOPROTHETICUM Rhein-Main / Prof. Dr. med.
-KP Kutzner
+K.P.
+Kutzner

 Why the question of the durability of a hip prosthesis is so important

-Few questions are asked more frequently by patients than:
+Hardly any question is asked more frequently by patients than:

-"How long does a hip replacement last?"
+“How long does a hip prosthesis last?”

 This concern is understandable – a hip replacement is a significant step, and many people want to know,